 The shoot was a portrait of Amber Kohnhorst for the “Survival” section of the magazine.
-Backpacker follows a fairly specific style and layout for this section to allow for flexibility depending on the person’s physical ability (being that they still may be recovering from an injury).
+Backpacker follows a fairly specific style and layout for this section.
 The main photo runs as a full-page bleed with the title of the section at the top and additional text on the page.
 This design layout meant Sara needed to keep plenty of negative space around her subject.

 Amber was to be photographed on a black or white background with high contrast, very technically, but with a serious expression.
 Genny asked Sara to include full-length shots with Amber holding and using her hiking stick and backpack.
-She also needed a variety of tighter, thoughtful and strong expressions.
-Sara accomplished this by capturing small catch-lights in the eyes for these “Survival” portraits to make the person’s story come alive a little more.
+She also needed a variety of tighter, more thoughtful, and strong expressions.
+Sara accomplished this by capturing small catchlights in the eyes of these “Survival” portraits to make the person’s story come alive a little more.

 During pre-production, Genny sent Sara a link to Amber’s story that ran online in the U.K. Daily Mail about ten days after her accident.
 Amber was on a solo trip in Utah.
 The afternoon before volunteering at the Best Friends Animal Sanctuary, Amber went for a hike that turned into a living nightmare.
 Around dusk, Amber slipped and fell, landing 100 feet down on a ledge, fracturing her back in three places, crushing her pelvis, and ripping off part of an ear.
 She awoke in the dark, on the edge of what she would later learn was an 800 ft cliff.
 She used a whistle to try to draw attention to herself without success.
 Eventually, a rescue helicopter found Amber around seven p.m. the following night.
 Luckily, her Airbnb host realized that she had not returned the next morning when her car was still in the park.
 In total Amber spent 28 hours on the ledge.